emailhippo/email-verify-api-client-wrapper/README.md

 project which can be found in the GitHub repository for this project.

 ### Step 1 - license and initialize
 This software must be initialized before use.
 Initializaton is only needed once per app domain.
-The best palce to do this in in the hosting process bootstrap code.
+The best place to do this in in the hosting process bootstrap code.
 For example, a web app use global.asax, a console app use Main() method.

 Supply license configuration to the software by either: